IDEA Early Learning Centre, Victory Heights, Dubai Sports City

 Another feature of the approach we like, and have not seen before, is the use of project based investigation (“studies”) at the heart of teaching.
 These centre children’s learning on an interesting topic over a 5 to 7 week period, building their knowledge, using the 38 objectives as a guide.
 The study is woven throughout the day amongst a plethora of other activities, but the project acts a s a foundation for linking learning and returned to as discoveries are made by each child.
 There are between 6 and 7 of these major projects throughout the year.
 This is one area where there is a very clear alignment with IB approaches – arguably these are even better.

 Outside the projects, the curriculum is driven by a good mix of shared study and individual reflection.
 Interest areas are designed to focus on delivering the objectives.

-The programme is designed around individualised learning, because learning is scaffolded through assessments of each child and colour coding their individual development across language, literacy, mathematics, emotional development and physical activity and the development of motoring skills.
+The programme at IDEA Early Learning Centre is designed around individualised learning, because learning is scaffolded through assessments of each child and colour coding their individual development across language, literacy, mathematics, emotional development and physical activity and the development of motoring skills.

 The following is a very long video, but we have included it because it is highly informative and gives an excellent insight into how the preschool curriculum works in practice.
 This will be a new curriculum option for many parents and this video brings it to life well.